 How to adopt or rehome a dog

-We have all kinds of dogs in our care, from puppies to seniors, miniature dogs to large, energetic dogs and a vast array of breeds from German shepherds to labradoodles to dachshunds.
+We have all kinds of dogs in our care, from puppies to seniors, miniature dogs to large, energetic dogs and a vast array of breeds from German shepherds to Labradoodles to dachshunds.

 We have dogs who have been abandoned and dogs who have experienced cruelty - who have never known life in a loving, family home.
 Some may have been born in our care.

-Either way, each of our dogs comes with a story, and a personality ready-made!
+Either way, each of our dogs comes with a story and a personality ready-made!

-Complete an application form
+Step 2: Complete a rehoming application form

 One of our adoption support volunteers will visit your home to discuss your new dog with you, and give you tips on how to proceed.
 For example - leaving a t-shirt or blanket at the kennels gets them used to your smell, and gives them something familiar to travel home with.

-Collect your new dog!
+Step 5: Collect your new dog!

 Your new dog may be nervous while they get used to you and your home but be patient and don't worry if there are a few hiccups.
 Your local rehoming centre is on hand for any queries you may have.
-Plus you already have lots of helpful advice in your adoption booklet on ways to help your new pet settle in.
+Plus you already have lots of helpful advice in your dog adoption booklet on ways to help your new pet settle in.

-After a few weeks we'll arrange for our adoption support volunteer to come and see how you are all getting on.
+After a few weeks, we'll arrange for our adoption support volunteer to come and see how you are all getting on.
 This is a great opportunity to ask questions and get extra support if needed.